RhapsodyInGeek/just-godot-things/qodot-entity-tutorial/part-2-what-is-an-entity.md

 	Pass
 ```

 If you're extending from _QodotEntity_, then this will be built in and all you will need to do is define the `update_properties()` function.
 However, if you're choosing to extend from another Node type, you'll need to define these to all of your entity scripts.
+(NOTE: You technically can just merge the `set_properties` and `update_properties` into one function.
+In some cases this may help while you may want to separate them for the sake of inherited classes.
+This tutorial will keep them separated for consistency's sake.)

 Don't forget!
 Your entity script MUST be a `tool` script, or else it will not be able to run the functions that will set up your entities!